-Active programs to combat the impacts of these species are a possibility, though the benefit vs. cost equation is often challenging to justify.
+Active programs to combat the impacts of these species are a possiblity though the benefit vs. cost equation is often unjustified.

 Hazardous Materials and Highway Transport Accidents

 Representatives from the Town of Bristol are considered to be members of the Local Emergency Planning Committee in planning for hazardous materials incidents.
 The Town mitigates risk to local responders by reporting its Tier II facilities as required at both the state and local levels.